johnwargo/pi-remind-hd/readme.md

 If all goes well, you should see the following files in the folder:

+- `screenshots` (folder)
+- `changelog.md`
 - `LICENSE`
 - `readme.md` (this file)
 - `remind.py`
 - `start-remind.sh`

+> Note: You only need the `remind.py` and `start-remind.sh` files to run this project on the Raspberry Pi; the remaining files are just documentation.
+If you want to, you can delete the other files and the one folder to free up space on your Pi.

 Copy your personal `client_secret.json` file (downloaded when you created your Google account) to the `pi-remind-hd` folder you just created.
 With everything in place, execute the reminder app using the following command: